 - When a girl first gets her period, she should start on pads or even the Flex menstrual cup.
 If she chooses pads, she should aim to start with stage 1/level 1 absorption, and she should put a new pad on every 30 minutes in the beginning (aim to purchase a variety pack of pads/tampons with different absorption levels).
 This will help her figure out her own body, how often to change her pad, and how much blood is flowing.

 - Buy your daughter a few extra black pieces of clothing: shorts and pants.
 She can wear these each month her period comes, especially in the beginning when she is still figuring out how often she will be bleed and how much.
 This will also help her in the event of leakage.

-- Get your daughter an extra pencil bag or makeup bag from local Walmart or CVS.
+- Get your daughter an extra pencil bag or makeup bag from the local Walmart or CVS.
 In that bag, place extra pads, Diva cups, tampons, or whatever she chooses to use.
 Teach her to keep that bag in her backpack at all times.
-Explain it is better to have extra and not need it, than to need extra and not have any.
+Explain that it is better to have extra and not need it, than to need extra and not have any.

 Hopefully, the tips above will be very helpful.
 But in case you’re not sure what period products are better to recommend to your daughter, here are two videos to help guide you.

 If you are raising a daughter as a single dad, you probably want nothing to do with shopping for her.
 But as daughters get older, they’ll likely need some necessary items like bras and underwear.
 How they get those items can either be in-person or online.

 Luckily, in-person stores have fitting rooms so they will have the ability to try things on before purchasing.
 But online stores do not have this luxury.
 This is why knowing one’s body measurements is so important.
 By teaching them this nifty life hack, they’ll also be learning a life lesson that can even be used in adulthood.